andymeneely/project-timber-wolf/FAQ.md

   * Most boards tend to have a natural pairing off of players.
 Feel free to just work with the people who are near you on the board.
 Change your seat at the table if it's easier than talking across the table.
   * Don't be afraid of multiple conversations going on at once.
   * Don't bother talking about strategy during the *Roll for Security* phase - wait until everyone has done *Roll for Skill*.
   * Not everything needs to be cleared by the whole table.
-If your move is obvious, just take it.
+If your move is obvious, just take it and most people will be fine with that.
-  * No need to share with everyone what you just rolled - translate it into how you can help.

 ## Do you really expect people to read all of these FAQs?